 Students had a lesson on perspective drawing as they created cities from Lina’s dreams.

 Activity #4 ~ The City of Ember Bulletin Board

 I teach with a wonderful team of teachers.
-One of them came up with the fantastic idea.
+One of them came up with a fantastic idea.
 The bulletin board was relatively empty when we began reading The City of Ember.
 As the book progressed, so did the board.
-Get a closer look of some of the things that were included.
+Get a closer look at some of the things that were included.

 Activity #5 ~ Story Map